fragcolor-xyz/shards/docs/details/shards/General/PrependTo.md

-`PrependTo` prepends (i.e., adds to the start) its input to the variable it receives in its `:Collection` parameter.
+`PrependTo` prepends (i.e., adds to the start) its input to the variable it receives in its `Collection:` parameter.

 This shard works on string and sequence variables.